HSBC Regular Saver

 -

-Start saving from just £25.
-Set up a standing order from your HSBC account to pay between £25 and £250 into your Regular Saver each month.
-If your regular payments are less than £250 a month, you can carry your allowance over, paying more in later months (up to a total of £3,000).
+Make saving simple.
+Set up a standing order from your HSBC account to save between £25 and £250 each month.
+If you deposit less than £250 in a month, you can carry over the unused allowance and save more in later months, up to a total of £3,000

 -